ScootKit/CustomDCBot/README.md

 Please read the full [license](LICENSE).
 This is not legal advice.

+## Support development
+As mentioned above our buisness model is to host these bots for servers - therfull it does not really make sens to publish our product here - but we do it anyway - but we need your support!
+Feel free to [contribute](CONTRIBUTING.md) or [donate on Patreon](https://patreon.com/scnetwork).
+Thank you so much <3

 ## Please read this issue before continuing.
-This repo does not get any new modules currently.
+This repo does not get any new modules or features currently.
 [Learn more](https://github.com/SCNetwork/CustomDCBot/issues/13).

 ### Table of contents